autodistill/autodistill/docs/utilities/sahi.md

 [Slicing Aided Hyper Inference](https://github.com/obss/sahi) (SAHI) is a technique that improves the detection rate of small objects in an image.
+SAHI involves splitting up an image into segments, then runs inference on each segment.
+Then, the results from each segment are combined into a single result.

+Because SAHI runs inference on separate segments, it will take longer to run inference on an image with SAHI than without SAHI.

 You can use SAHI when running inference on a single image with Autodistill, or when using Autodistill to label a folder of images.